 - can also generate keyframes and stagger layers

-Hence, if you use an old version of After Effects or if it is very important for you to generate keyframes or stagger layers, Beat Assistant for After Effects might be your best choice.
-But usually, BeatEdit for Premiere Pro will be the much better, more robust, accurate and flexible solution.
+So, if you use an old version of After Effects (or if it's very important for you to generate keyframes or stagger layers), Beat Assistant for After Effects might be your best choice.
+But in most cases, BeatEdit for Premiere Pro will be a much better, more robust, accurate and flexible solution.

 Footage by Artbeats: